paritytech/substrate/client/transaction-pool/README.md

 transactions and their readiness for block inclusion.

-The `provides` set contains properties that will be *satisfied* in case the transaction is succesfuly added to a block. `requires` contains properties that must be satisfied **before** the transaction can be included to a block.
+The `provides` set contains properties that will be *satisfied* in case the transaction is successfully added to a block. `requires` contains properties that must be satisfied **before** the transaction can be included to a block.

 Note that a transaction with empty `requires` set can be added to a block immediately,